bbauska/UofM-AdvStyling/README.md

 ahead and have some fun and mock your friends if their sites aren&apos;t responsive.
 Don&apos;t worry, yours will be.

 # Week 1-04.
-Benefits of Responsive Design {#week-1-04.-benefits-of-responsive-design .unnumbered}
+Benefits of Responsive Design

 Hi everybody.
 Today, let&apos;s talk about some of the benefits of responsive design.